INTELLIGENCE & aBILITIES

 Hearing

 A black bear’s hearing exceeds human frequency ranges and has probably twice the sensitivity.
-Its large ears can detect sound from all directions and be a black bear’s first line of defence against danger, while its snout is busy detecting forage.
-Bears can also hear farther than they can see in overgrown and forested areas.
+Its large ears can detect sound from all directions and be a black bear’s first line of defence against danger while its snout is busy detecting forage.
+Black bears can also hear farther than they can see in overgrown and forested areas.

 Smell